 Member schools must:

-Also, note: We have a new “Transitional” membership under which schools do not need to meet the last two requirements listed above for 5 years.
+Also, note: We have a “Transitional” membership under which schools do not need to meet requirements 4 and 7 for 5 years.

 Current membership dues are: